Veronica0206/Dissertation_projects/README.md

 ## Part II: Bilinear spline growth mixture models (BLSGMMs) in the framework of individual measurement occasions
 **Manuscript Title:** <br>
-Two-step growth mixture model to examine heterogeneity in nonlinear trajectories.
+Two-step growth mixture model to examine heterogeneity in nonlinear trajectories (accepted for publication in *Journal of Behavioral Data Science*)

 **Description:** <br>
 In this part, we developed two models in unstructured time framework: